fidelity/seq2pat/joss/paper.md

 that have specific price ranges.
 Such constraints limit the output and are much more effective in knowledge discovery compared to an arbitrary large set of frequent click-streams.
-Despite their potential applications, when it comes to off-the-shelf tools, the library support remains limited, in particular for the Python technology stack.
+Despite their applicability, when it comes to off-the-shelf tools, the library support for sequential pattern mining remains limited, in particular for the Python technology stack.
-`Seq2Pat` is built to fill this gap.
+`Seq2Pat` is designed and developed to fill this gap.

 # Seq2Pat: Sequence-to-Pattern Generation Library